How to Build a Marketplace Website

 First of all, you shouldn’t ask for too much information.
-Only for what’s really necessary to make the deal.
+Only for what’s really necessary to "seal the deal."

-Besides, you should do it only when it comes to this deal.
-Before that, you can even renounce the use of asking for information.
+Besides, you should only do it when it comes to this deal.
+Before that, you can even renounce asking for information.

 The so-called “guest checkout” is also quite a popular option.
 It means that buyers don’t have to create an account to close the deal.
 But the rationality of such an option strongly depends on the type of products provided on your marketplace.

 You can also enable Social Media Sign Up.
 It’ll not only improve the engagement of customers but also work as a marketing tool since they could share their purchases on their pages.

 # 2: Home Screen 📊

 Since we’ve already discussed what it is in the previous section, let’s just stick to what it can consist of.

 - Current orders and their details.

 - The chat & new messages.

 - Any discount coupons and/or bonuses (if there are any).